The APWG (apwg.org) is periodically asked our thoughts on issues of great importance to the cybercrime fightin’ community.

 There are many challenges to detect, investigate, and notify the proper authorities of e-crime activities at the same speed that the criminals do.
 We have identified two primary challenges and look forward to moving towards a solution.

+Many parties collect Internet event data such as data such as IP Addresses, originator identification, or communications content to track network congestion, comply with regulatory regimes, or to detect malicious activity.
+Many times the data collected is not truly ‘public’ data but has handling and distribution restrictions or caveats on it.
+The APWG shares some data that carries some further sharing restrictions and is currently exploring ways to mark this data.
 Most data or event sharing schemes include the ability to add a document sensitivity or classification marking to alert the recipient of the sensitivity of the data or its handling restrictions.
 For example, the IETF’s IODEF XML format has an attribute at the top-level to choose one of four sensitivity markings – ‘default’, ‘public’, ‘private’, and ‘need-to-know’.
 Those four choices are also available for marking specific sections of event logs or data, so a report can be marked with an overall sensitivity but have portions marked differently.
 Other data sharing formats (e.g., STIX, REN-ISAC) have equivalent functionality in the same or more – maybe 6 – markings.
 Other schemes have only three levels and invite creative combinations of the three values (e.g., TLP).
+As data exchanging becomes more automated the challenge is to devise a marking scheme that can be unambiguously interpreted by a machine – without the need for human assistance.
+As an example, one may receive 10,000 or so reports of malicious web sites every day.
+Human review to determine data sensitivity of the reports’ data items will significantly slow down the processing rate of the reports and possibly doom the data exchange.
+This paper presents a means to mark data to share within known groups that would support automation mechanisms.

 2 The Problem

 “The Problem” is really two distinct problems.
 First, a scheme is needed to properly mark data as it is received by the recipient to note its sensitivity.
 This (sensitivity) marking needs to be flexible enough to support a wide community of users, be not overly complicated to understand – particularly by automation systems, and be easily expandable as marks change and evolve over time.
 The sensitivity marks tell the recipient how to locally protect, and possibly re-share, the data.
 The second part of the problem is to devise a way to convey additional restrictions on the recipient.
 Both markings should unambiguously tell the recipient what they can do with the data after they receive it, for example, can they share it with others in their team or disclose details to other parties (who may be a victim of the event).
+There is no way for those two problems to be solved with a relatively small – four, six, or eight – set of identifiers.
+And there is even a slimmer chance that multiple data sharing communities could agree as to the definitions of those identifiers.
+The next sections introduce a way to deal with both of the identified problems.
+Note that our problem definition does not use these data sharing markings as a means to convey content sensitivity.
+Other marks are expected to be used for this purpose.

 3 Our Data Sharing Model

-There are more complex diagrams to show other relationships.
+Each circle includes the lower numbered circles There are more complex diagrams to show other relationships.
 For example, circle 2 could be split into two parts, one for friends of Pat (#2a) and one for enemies (#2b) of Pat.
 Data would be shared with the friends of Pat (#2a) but not his enemies (#2b).
 But the data could not be further shared as some enemies of Pat (in #2b) would get the data as part of circle #3 since the larger circles include the inner sets.
 Support for this more complex usage has been deferred until the concentric circle approach has been thoroughly tested.

 4 The Requirements